alphardex/kokomi.js/README.md

 createSketch();
 ```

+Demo (Also can be used as a template): https://codesandbox.io/s/kokomi-js-starter-tjh29w?file=/src/app.ts

 ## Features

 - You can simply extend `kokomi.Base` class to kickstart a simple scene without writing any boilerplate codes.
 - Either you can write all your three.js code in a single file, or encapsulate your code into individual classes in a large project.
 By extending `kokomi.Component`, you can make your components keep their own state and animation.
 - `kokomi.AssetManager` can handle the preloads of assets (gltfModel, texture, cubeTexture, font, etc).
 You can just write a simple json file to config your assets without caring about various loaders.
 - Integrated with [three.interactive](https://github.com/markuslerner/THREE.Interactive), which can handle mouse and touch interactions easily.
+- Almost every class and function have online demo.

 ## Index